Coverage risk, caught before submission.

 Watch codes, payers, specialties, and policy documents.
 Get what changed, which codes are affected, the source link, and the effective date.

-Bring a payer/source, code, state, and workflow.
-Verity returns PHI-free coverage requirements, missing documentation signals, policy sources, recent changes, and API examples where evidence is available.
+Bring the codes, payer mix, and workflows that cause rework.
+Verity returns PHI-free coverage requirements, missing-documentation signals, policy sources, recent changes, and API examples where evidence is available.

 Requirement summary, documentation checklist, and source policy returned.